The Great St. Trinian's Train Robbery: Plot

 The gang soon receive instructions to take advantage of an upcoming Parents' Day at the school, and pose as caterers in order to recover the money.
-Whilst waiting for the school to be preoccupied with a dance routine in the main hall, the gang lose a camera to one of the students, housing a hidden two-way radio.
-When the camera is brought to Harry in order to be fenced, he and some of the students intercept a message for Askett from the mastermind and realise the train robbers are in the school.
-The gang manage to recover the stolen money and escape, just as the school is alerted to what is happening; while Harry and the students chase after the gang, Spottiswood leads the teachers in hopes of claiming the reward money.
+Whilst waiting for the school to be preoccupied with a dance routine in the main hall, the gang lose a camera to one of the pupils, housing a hidden two-way radio.
+When the camera is brought to Harry in order to be fenced, he and some of the pupils intercept a message for Askett from the mastermind and realise the train robbers are in the school.
+The gang manage to recover the stolen money and escape, just as the school is alerted to what is happening; while Harry and the pupils chase after the gang, Spottiswood leads the teachers in hopes of claiming the reward money.

 A chaotic chase with trains soon ensues.
-While the gang use a stolen train to make their escape, the students commandeer a passenger train to pursue them, and subsequently seize a van car from them carrying the stolen money.
+While the gang use a stolen train to make their escape, the pupils commandeer a passenger train to pursue them, and subsequently seize a van car from them carrying the stolen money.
 At the same time, police are alerted by Noakes, and commandeer another passenger train to pursue both.
-The students swiftly manage to evade the robbers and leave them being chased by the police, with the gang cornered at a station.
+The pupils swiftly manage to evade the robbers and leave them being chased by the police, with the gang cornered at a station.
 While officers arrest most of the gang, Askett manages to escape in the chaos.
-Meanwhile, the students bring the stolen money to a station further up the railway line, planning to claim it for themselves, but are prevented from doing so by the arrival of more police.
-However, the officers applaud the girls for recovering it, causing the students to be awarded with medals, much to the shock of others that know them too well.
+Meanwhile, the pupils bring the stolen money to a station further up the railway line, planning to claim it for themselves, but are prevented from doing so by the arrival of more police.
+However, the officers applaud the girls for recovering it, causing the pupils to be awarded with medals, much to the shock of others that know them too well.